 Given an instance $h$ of the Gaussian free field (GFF), constants $\chi>0$ and $\theta \in [0,2\pi)$, and an initial point $z$, is there always a canonical way to define the flow lines of the complex vector field $e^{i(h/\chi + \theta)}$, i.e., solutions to the ODE

 beginning at $z$?
-The answer would obviously be yes if $h$ were a smooth function (Figure~\ref{fig::flow_lines_example}), but it is less obvious for an instance of the GFF, which is a distribution (a.k.a.\ a generalized function), not a function (Figures~\ref{fig::flowlines}--~\ref{fig::flowlines4}).
+The answer would obviously be yes if $h$ were a smooth function (Figure~\ref{fig::flow_lines_example}), but it is less obvious for an instance of the GFF, which is a distribution (a.k.a.\ a generalized function), not a function (Figures~\ref{fig::flowlines}--\ref{fig::flowlines4}).

-Several works in recent years have addressed special cases and variants of this question \cite{She_SLE_lectures, DUB_PART, MakarovSmirnov09,SchrammShe10,HagendorfBauerBernard10,IzyurovKytola10, 2010arXiv1012.4797S} and have shown that in certain circumstances there is a sense in which the paths are well-defined (and uniquely determined) by $h$, and are variants of the Schramm-Loewner evolution (SLE).
-In this article, we establish a more general set of results that apply in the case that $z$ is a point on the boundary of the domain where $h$ is defined.
+Several works in recent years have addressed special cases and variants of this question \cite{She_SLE_lectures, DUB_PART, MakarovSmirnov09, SchrammShe10, HagendorfBauerBernard10, IzyurovKytola10, SHE_WELD} and have shown that in certain circumstances there is a sense in which the paths are well-defined (and uniquely determined) by $h$, and are variants of the Schramm-Loewner evolution (SLE).
+In this article, we will focus on the case that $z$ is point on the boundary of the domain where $h$ is defined and establish a more general set of results.
 (Flow lines beginning at interior points will be addressed in a subsequent paper.)
 In particular, we show that the paths exist and are determined by $h$ even in settings where they hit and bounce off of the boundary, and we will also describe the interaction of multiple flow lines that hit the boundary and cross or bounce off each other.
 These topics have never been previously addressed.
 Ultimately, our goal is to establish a robust theory of the imaginary geometry of the GFF, with a complete description of all the rays and the way they interact with each other.
-This will have a range of applications in SLE theory: in particular, this paper will establish continuity results for $\SLE_\kappa(\ul{\rho})$ curves and generalizations of so-called Duplantier duality (i.e., descriptions of the boundaries of $\SLE_{16/\kappa}(\ul{\rho})$ curves), along with a ``light cone'' interpretation of $\SLE_{16/\kappa}(\ul{\rho})$ that allows these curves to be constructed and decomposed in surprising ways.
+This will have a range of applications in $\SLE$ theory: in particular, this paper will establish continuity results for $\SLE_\kappa(\ul{\rho})$ curves and generalizations of so-called Duplantier duality (i.e., descriptions of the boundaries of $\SLE_{16/\kappa}(\ul{\rho})$ curves), along with a ``light cone'' interpretation of $\SLE_{16/\kappa}(\ul{\rho})$ that allows these curves to be constructed and decomposed in surprising ways.